bthomas2622/bee-game/README.md

 #### Directory Structure

 The index.html fild contains the application.
 The css folder holds the stylesheets.
-The images folder holds images.
+The images folder holds the images.
 The javascript (js) folder holds the bootstrap and jquery frameworks.
 The "dist" folder holds optimized stylesheets and images.

 #### Contributing